CA-Waterboards-OPEETA/Summarize-Demographics/README.md

 -   Analysis ID variable must be unique and in text format.
 -   Make sure there are no spaces in your analysis layer name.
+-   Analysis boundaries that are bigger than at least several block groups are most appropriate for use with this tool.
+Boundaries that are smaller will lead to highly uncertain estimates.
+The 'num_of_blocks' field in the output table is an indicator for the level of certainty.
+Boundaries with only a few blocks will have highly uncertain estimates, whereas boundaries with a high number of blocks will be relatively accurate.
+-   A suggested maximum for the number of polygons in your analysis boundary file would be 150.
+The tool can take some time to process depending on the number of polygons in your boundary file, as well as how big the polygons are.

 ### Notes